Hodonali/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
----
+title: Hey I'm Hodon

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you're  here.
+I plan to talk about all things web developement & programming languages such as HTML, CSS & JavaScript!